ananthu10-ai/machine_learning/Supervised learning/README.md

 Online Does the customer use internet banking facilities?
 CreditCard Does the customer uses a credit card issued by UniversalBank?

-# Acknowledgements
-This data set was given as part of course in machine learning.
-I have also added my observations on the data.
-I thank my faculty for giving an opportunity to work on this dataset.

-# Inspiration
-Study the data distribution in each attribute, share your findings.
-Use a classification model to predict the likelihood of a liability customer buying personal loans.

 # Technologies & Libraries
 Python3